Get the latest strategies to protect your revenue in your inbox

 To qualify as being fair use, a creator typically has to be providing commentary on the protected content or transforming it within a new creation.
 A common example of this is when a content creator uses a clip of a movie or video while reviewing it online.

-In general, if someone is making money off of it, it’s likely an infringement.
+So how can you tell if someone is infringing on your content, or if it falls within fair use?
+In general, if someone is making money off of the replicated content, it’s likely an infringement.
 If you see this occurring, you must report the copyright violation and work to get it taken down.

 How to report a copyright infringement?